teralove/vshm-lakan-guide/README.md

 ### Known Issues:
 * Joining an in-progress fight (as in, relogging on from a disconnect) will probably screw something up or throw errors.
+* Sometimes the first next message after an inversal is wrong

 ## Changelog
 ### 1.0.2